-This remarkable image was taken by ESA astronaut Luca Parmitano through the International Space Station’s window onto the Earth – Cupola.
-Luca jokingly posted on Twitter: "Proof that the Earth is indeed round".
+This remarkable image was taken by ESA astronaut Luca Parmitano through the International Space Station’s window on Earth: Cupola.
+Luca jokingly posted on Twitter: “Proof that the Earth is indeed round.”

 The Herschel space observatory is shown here in monochrome and negative against a backdrop of stars, the latter streaked by the telescope tracking the motion of the observatory as it drifts away from its position at Lagrange Point 2 into orbit around the Sun.